JHughes135/JavaAssignment/README.md

 "formalLanguage.txt" so that the program will recognise these words.
 Some sample text files are also available to test the program.

-Text file containing bad words was taken from https://www.freewebheaders.com/full-list-of-bad-words-banned-by-google/
+Text file containing bad language was taken from https://www.freewebheaders.com/full-list-of-bad-words-banned-by-google/